annali07/Book_Transaction/README.md

 The Book Transaction software allows book managers to manage books inside database.

-There are 5 use cases:
+There are 6 use cases:
+1. Manager logs in with username and password
-1. Add book to database via an ISBN number, automatically generating a bookID
+2. Add book to database via an ISBN number, automatically generating a bookID
-2. Purchase book from database via a bookID
+3. Purchase book from database via a bookID
-3. Handle rent out book request via bookID
+4. Handle rent out book request via bookID
-4. Handle rent return book request via book id
+5. Handle rent return book request via book id
-5. Calculate revenue between 2 dates via 2 dates in the form yyyy-mm-dd
+6. Calculate revenue between 2 dates via 2 dates in the form yyyy-mm-dd

 ## Installation